gameboys84/unity-android-notifications/README.md

 -----------------------

-old project use Unity 2017.2.0f3, and now , I upgrade it to Unity 2020.3.21f1, so old demo scene "*NotificationTest.unity*" can't open anymore, or you can change to branch `unity2017-old`.
+Old project use Unity 2017.2.0f3, and now , I upgrade it to Unity 2020.3.21f1, so old demo scene "*NotificationTest.unity*" can't open anymore, or you can change to branch `unity2017`.

+And import Mobile Notifications 1.4.3, which used to be in Unity 2019.4+.